 How to Apply Gold Leaf to Your Textured Art (Without the Fuss)

+Add a Luminous Touch to Your Creations with This Beginner-Friendly Guide.
 Gold leaf isn’t just a beautiful addition to art, it’s a transformative one.
 Whether you’re a beginner or an established creator, applying gold leaf to textured art can elevate your piece from handmade to high-end with just a few simple steps.
 But how exactly do you use it?
 What do you need?
 And how do you stop it from flaking off or tarnishing over time?
+In this guide, we’ll walk you through the why, how, and wow of using gold leaf in your textured art, from choosing the right materials to applying and sealing it with confidence.

 Why Add Gold Leaf to Textured Art?